 We strongly support the implementation of Colorado's Academic Standards and aligned assessments.
 For the last several years we have successfully defeated multiple attempts at the legislature to roll back the work of Colorado educators implementing the standards and utilizing the new tests in their classrooms.

-- Great Schools in Far Northeast Denver: In 2010, we led a campaign in Far Northeast Denver to call for Denver Public Schools (DPS) to address low-performing schools in this part of the city.
+- In 2010, we led a campaign in Far Northeast Denver to call for DPS to address low-performing schools in this part of the city.
 We built community demand to turn around six of the state’s lowest performing schools in Far Northeast Denver.

-- Help Elect Education Champions in Denver: Our members endorsed education champions during the 2009, 2011, 2013, and 2015 Denver school board races.
+- Stand members endorsed education champions during the 2009, 2011, 2013, 2015, and 2016 Denver school board races.

-Read more about our work in 2016 and what we accomplished thanks to the tireless support of our parents, teachers, partners, and supporters in the Stand for Children 2016 Annual Report.
+- Read more about our work in 2016 and what we accomplished thanks to the tireless support of our parents, teachers, partners, and supporters in the Stand for Children 2016 Annual Report.